chi-collective/genparse/README.md

    ```

-4. You can test your installation by running the following example in the Python REPL (or your preferred Python development environment):
+4. You can test your installation by running the following example:
    ```python
    >>> from genparse import InferenceSetup
    >>> grammar = 'start: "Sequential Monte Carlo is " ( "good" | "bad" )'